About r/gradadmissions

 Product recommendations

-- letters of recs21 posts in the past month
+- letter of recs34 posts in the past month

 - Can anyone recommend me a college having CS masters program that an ECE major can get into?